JatinNavani/PaperTrade_SpringBoot/README.md

   Ensure RabbitMQ is installed and running.
 Update the application properties (application.properties or application.yml) with RabbitMQ configuration details.

-  For detailed setup instructions, refer to:  https://medium.com/@jatinnavani/getting-started-with-rabbitmq-on-aws-ec2-a-step-by-step-guide-8a0db9c40d3a
+  For detailed setup instructions, refer to: [RabbitMQ step by step guide]([https://github.com/JatinNavani/PaperTrading](https://medium.com/@jatinnavani/getting-started-with-rabbitmq-on-aws-ec2-a-step-by-step-guide-8a0db9c40d3a))

 # RabbitMQ Config